preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/user-management-bp/self-service-users-bp/index.rst

 + **Notify**: If one or more colleagues should be notified of a new request, add them here.
 + **User types**: If it should be possible for users to select a user type when requesting an account, add one or more user types (select a user type and then click the plus).

 When you have added one or more user types, you can add additional properties that must be filled in during the request.
-Click the cogwheel to open the settings.
+Click the cog wheel to open the settings.

 .. image:: self-service-users-bp-set-cogwheel.png